 Do you offer specialties with your Certificates?

-We currently do not because we offer a hugely diverse range of topics in the program.
-Provided the student has met or exceeded the minimum requirements, the student will receive a Certificate for 160 core training hours and up to 40 hours of extra curricular options.
-Many students in the 2nd-Year Program decide to take electives in the subjects they are excited by to deepen their knowledge at PSA or one of our partners organizations.
+Many students in the Year-Long Programs decide to take electives in the subjects they are excited by to deepen their knowledge at PSA or one of our partners organizations.
 They may also choose tutoring with a specific instructor as an additional route of study in specialties.

 Does PSA offer job placement?

 Our field is small, and we don’t have the kind of resources a trade school might.
 However, we are contacted often by employers, project managers, and event planners.
 We excitedly pass these inquiries onto our Alumni lists.